Frequently Asked Questions About Christianity, Answered Honestly!

 - Now therefore give not your daughters unto their sons, neither take their daughters unto your sons, nor seek their peace or their wealth for ever: that ye may be strong, and eat the good of the land, and leave it for an inheritance to your children for ever."

-This is the principle of not mixing clean with unclean and of being a distinct separate people.
-Even in not plowing unequally with donkey and Ox, or in eating what was deemed unclean, or in mixing threads in garments, God's children would show forth in these ordinances the glory of God in the peculiar distinctiveness that He requires.
-It is all to intimate how careful God's people were not to mingle themselves with the heathen to weave any of the fabric of the Gentiles into the fabric of Israel.
+This is the principle of not mixing clean with unclean, and of being a diverse and holy people.
+Even in not plowing unequally with donkey and ox, or in eating what was deemed unclean, or in mixing threads in garments, God's children would show forth in these ordinances the glory of God in the peculiar distinctiveness that He instituted for them.
+When the question is asked, "why did God forbid mixing wool and linen threads," the answer is that it is all to intimate how careful God's people were not to mingle themselves with the heathen.
+They were (so to speak) not to weave any of the fabric of the Gentiles, into the fabric of Israel.

 Exodus 19:5